love481/Omni-drive-robot-Simulation/README.md

 # Omni-drive-robot-Simulation
-Design and Performance Comparison of FuzzyPID and Non-linear Model Predictive Controller for Trajectory Tracking of 4-Wheel Omni-drive Robot.
+Comparative Analysis of NMPC and Fuzzy PID Controllers for Trajectory Tracking in Omni-Drive Robots: Design, Simulation, and Performance Evaluation.

 ## Requirements:
 * matlab/simulink